 Frequently Asked Questions

-ADMISSION FOR FALL 2018 IS CLOSED FOR ALL PHD PROGRAMS AND REMAINS OPEN FOR ALL MA PROGRAMS IN HISTORY.
+ADMISSION FOR FALL 2019 IS OPEN FOR ALL PHD PROGRAMS AND REMAINS OPEN FOR ALL MA PROGRAMS IN HISTORY.

 Required Application Materials

 Where to Apply

 Before You Apply: How do I know if NYU is right for me?

 Click here to explore the Department of History at NYU and learn about all our academic community has to offer.
 Find out answers to Frequently Asked Questions, as well as more information about our faculty, students, academic programs and alumni placement.
 For more information regarding the online application, please visit the GSAS Application Resource Center.

 Application deadlines for Fall 2019 Graduate Admissions are as follows:

 For the application deadline date, please meet the deadline of the other department.

 - March 2, fall only admission

 All application materials must be received by 5 p.m. eastern time on the deadline date.
 If an application deadline falls on a Saturday, Sunday or legal U.S. holiday, then the next business day will be the deadline date.